 Acted as borrower's counsel for a municipal hospital in the issuance of $35 million in revenue bonds.

 Served as lead counsel in the acquisition of a nonprofit health system by a health corporation, negotiating the transaction, drafting all corporate documents, conducting due diligence review and completing all regulatory filings.

 Drafted a unique school district-hospital agreement to provide educational opportunities to high school students.

-Served as counsel to the Ohio Health Information Partnership and assisted with all aspects of its operation of a health information exchange (CliniSync).
+Serve as counsel to the Ohio Health Information Partnership and assist with all aspects of its operation of a health information exchange (CliniSync).